 Public schools in America were established to equip students with the tools to become engaged and informed citizens.
 How are we doing on this core mission?
 Last week, the National Center of Education Statistics released results from the 2018 National Assessment of Educational Progress (NAEP) civics assessment to provide an answer.
 The NAEP civics assessment was first given in 1998 and has been administered to students in fourth, eighth, and 12th grades every four years since 2006.
 (Due to budget constraints, the last two test administrations have been conducted among eighth graders only.)

-Research Intern - Brown Center on Education Policy
+Research Intern, Brown Center on Education Policy - The Brookings Institution

 Following on the heels of the underwhelming 2019 results in math and reading, the latest civics results from the Nation’s Report Card are also lackluster.
 The overall score dropped one point, declining from 154 points in 2014 to 153 points in 2018.
 Though this change is not statistically significant, it reverses a streak of modest improvement since 2006.
 Also, the percentage of students performing at or above the proficient level in civics remains low: Less than a quarter of students demonstrated solid academic performance and competency in civics and government based on NAEP standards.